Huegoxaga/notes/java/android.md

 - Use `view.getId()` to get the id of any view object
   - Is it good for comparison, e.g. `view.getId() == R.id.button`
 - `view.setImageResource(R.drawable.image_name);` change image
+- `view.setVisibility(View.GONE);` hide the view, and it doesn't take any space for layout purposes
+- `view.setVisibility(View.INVISIBLE);` hide the view, but it still takes up space for layout purposes
+- `view.setVisibility(View.VISIBLE);` show the view

 #### Intent object